Skip to content

 Treatment for Self-Medication and Bipolar Disorder

 Bipolar disorder is a serious mental health issue, and it can be made even worse if a person begins to self-medicate to help them deal with the feelings of depression and mania that come with their disorder.
-This can result in addiction and a co-occurring disorder, which can require special treatment if the individual is to recover.
+This can result in addiction and a co-occurring disorder, which is why specialized Bipolar Disorder and Self-Medicating Treatment is often necessary for recovery.

 When a person is dealing with co-occurring diagnoses such as bipolar disorder and addiction, a treatment plan designed specifically with dual diagnosis in mind can be a powerful tool in setting them on the path to recovery.
 At Beachway Therapy Center, we provide outstanding personalized care to patients suffering from co-occurring mental health disorders and substance abuse issues.
 If you or a loved one are interested in learning more about treatment, contact us today.